8 Steps for Successfully Implementing a BYOD Policy

 8. Implement continuous compliance monitoring

-From a management standpoint, BYOD is not self-managing.
+From a management standpoint, Bring Your Own Device policies are not self-managing.
 You’ll need a process to review BYOD monthly from a data usage, policy compliance, and security perspective.
 When you notice problems, reach out to users to remind them of their obligations so they can improve.

 BYOD is a great practice to pair with a mobile forms software solution.
 Take charge and maximize the potential of your team’s devices.
 Try Device Magic Mobile Forms free for 14 days!